DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: DeepMartingale

 \section{DeepMartingale}

-This section details our DNN architecture and the approximation of \eqref{eq_Z}.
-By proving the universal approximation theorem (UAT), we obtain a tight upper bound that has a theoretical guarantee of convergence.
-As our approach is based on a DNN, we call it the DeepMartingale approach.
-The expressivity of DeepMartingale is demonstrated.
-Note that although the expressivity result is based on the value function, the approach itself does not depend on the primal problem, so our approach can be regarded as a pure dual approach.
+This section presents our DNN architecture and the corresponding approximation of \eqref{eq_Z}.
+By establishing a universal approximation theorem (UAT), we obtain a tight dual upper bound with a theoretical convergence guarantee.
+Since our construction relies on DNN parameterizations, we refer to it as the \textit{DeepMartingale} approach.
+We further demonstrate its expressivity.
+Although the expressivity analysis is formulated via the value function, the method itself does not require any primal information; hence, it is a \textit{pure dual} approach in the spirit of \cite{roger10,puredual-mf}, and it provides an efficient and accurate high-dimensional hedging strategy.